 People often use offensive terms that might hurt other people.
-You need to be extra careful while talking with a person with a disability.
+It would be best to be extra careful while talking with a person with a disability.
 Some names and phrases have become so common in our culture that they don’t seem offensive, but that doesn’t mean you can use these terms all the time.
 A disabled person might take these terms personally and get offended.
-Respect people with disabilities and don’t let them feel bad about their disability.
-Be polite and treat them with kindness.
+Respect people with disabilities and don’t let them feel wrong about their disability.
+Be polite and treat them with kindness!

-Kindness is the new cool.
-In today’s world, where people forget manners and become unnecessarily rude, kindness is rare.
-Being kind is the need of the hour and treating disabled people with kindness is the best thing you can do.
+In a world full of rude people with derogatory manners, being kind is the need of the hour and treating disabled people with kindness is the best thing you can do.
 Be kind to them and make them feel positive in your presence.
-Help them if needed but don’t try to accommodate every last need of someone in an attempt to be respectful.
-Just be kind and ask them if they need any help, don’t overdo anything.
+Help them if needed but don’t try to accommodate every last need of someone to be respectful.
+Just be polite and ask them if they need any help, don’t overdo anything.

 When you are interacting with a disabled person, talk with them freely.
-Don’t make any assumptions about them or their disability because you can get yourself in trouble by making assumptions.
-Assumptions can be wrong sometimes and can lead to stereotypes and offensive comments.
+Don’t make any assumptions about them or their disability because you can get yourself in trouble.
+Beliefs can be wrong sometimes and can lead to stereotypes and offensive comments.
 Instead, ask them appropriate questions, and if they don’t find it comfortable to answer, don’t force them because disability can be personal, and they might not be ready to talk about it yet.

 Let them be themselves

 Some disabled people behave differently, and it might seem strange to you, but you shouldn’t point it out to them.
-Even if you don’t understand what they are doing, instead of asking them or pointing it out, it’s better to just let it be.
+Even if you don’t know about their doings, instead of asking them or pointing it out, it’s better just to let it be.
 The more you give them their space and let them be themselves, the more they will trust you and become friendly with you.

 How can Access Foundation help people with disabilities?

-Access Foundation is a disability service provider in West Australia providing quality disability services and assisting people with disabilities in living independent life.
+Access Foundation is a disability service provider in West Australia providing quality disability services and assisting people with disabilities in living an independent life.
 Apart from helping the people with NDIS funds and fulfilling goals, we also help them become more social and active in the community.
-We help them to interact with people and engage with other people in society.
+We allow them to interact with people and engage with others in society.
 We help them become confident and live life without any barriers.